mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 Ratio
 -----

 Allows you to change the ratio of the brush and bind it to parameters.
-This also works for predifined brushes.
+This also works for predefined brushes.

 .. image:: /images/en/Krita_3_0_1_Brush_engine_ratio.png